Study Permit (Canada)

-Tip: Many refusals happen because the officer isn’t satisfied that the primary purpose is to study, or that the applicant will leave Canada at the end of their authorized stay.
+Tip: Many study refusals happen because the officer is not satisfied about your primary purpose to study, program choice, or financial credibility.

 1) Do you need a study permit?

-• Programs 6 months or less: you may be able to study without a study permit (depending on your situation).
+In general, if your program is more than 6 months, you usually need a study permit.
+If your program is 6 months or less, you may be able to study without a study permit depending on your situation.

 What we check first

-Program length, your travel history/status, LOA/DLI details, and whether a PAL/TAL is required.
+Program length, DLI/LOA details, intake timing, your travel/status history, and whether a PAL/TAL is required for your category.

-A PAL/TAL confirms that you have been assigned one of the available study permit spaces in the province/territory where you plan to study.
-Most study permit applicants must include a PAL/TAL unless an exception applies.
+A PAL (or TAL) confirms you’ve been assigned a study space in the province/territory where you plan to study.
+Most study permit applicants must include PAL/TAL unless an exception applies.

 Important